lemlac/mulem/docs/reference.md

 - `++ rhs` &mdash; spread an array or iterator into an array or positional tuple
 - `lhs .. rhs` &mdash; creates an iterator that starts at the left value and ends just before the right value (exclusive)
 - `lhs ..= rhs` &mdash; creates an iterator that starts at the left value and ends with the right value (inclusive)
+- `lhs in rhs` &mdash; checks if an item exists in an array, returns a boolean

 **Tuples:**